joejung/gcfa/README.md

+### Rewritten Prompt

+---

-# GCF Agent (GCFA)
+# GCF Agent (GCFA) Streamlit Application

-## Rewritten Prompt

-Create a Streamlit application for managing test case (TC) data.
-The program must fulfill the following requirements:
+Create a Streamlit application named "GCFA" that provides two main functionalities for managing test case (TC) data: registering new test reports and viewing existing ones.

+---

+### 1. Register a New Test Report

+The application must include a section for users to register a new test report.

+* **Registration Trigger:** A dedicated button titled "Register Test Report as a Record" should initiate the process.
+* **User Input:** The user will be required to provide two inputs:
-1.  **User Interface:** Provide a text area where a user can paste a table directly from an email or web page.
+    1. A text area for pasting a table directly from an email or web page.
-2.  **Data Ingestion & Date:** Along with the pasted table, the user must select a date using a dedicated date input widget.
+    2. A date selector to specify the date of the report.
-3.  **Data Processing:** The application should use an AI model to parse the pasted data and standardize it into a JSON format that conforms to a specific schema: '3GPP spec', 'TC number', 'Band', 'Result', and 'customer action item'.
+* **Data Processing:** The application must use an AI model to parse the pasted table, conforming the data to a JSON format with the following columns: '3GPP spec', 'TC number', 'Band', 'Result', and 'customer action item'.
-4.  **Confirmation:** Display the parsed data in a DataFrame table, allowing the user to review and confirm its accuracy.
+* **User Confirmation:** Display the parsed data in a Streamlit DataFrame table, allowing the user to review and confirm its accuracy before proceeding.
-5.  **Data Enhancement:** After confirmation, automatically add a new column named 'MTK action item' to the DataFrame.
+* **Data Enrichment:** After confirmation, automatically add a new column named 'MTK action item' to the DataFrame.
-6.  **User Modification:** Implement an interactive interface that allows the user to directly edit the content of both the 'customer action item' and 'MTK action item' columns.
+* **User-Modifiable Fields:** The application must allow the user to directly modify the contents of both the 'customer action item' and 'MTK action item' columns within the table.
-7.  **Data Persistence:** The final, confirmed, and potentially modified table should be saved as a JSON file.
+* **Data Persistence:** The final, confirmed, and potentially modified table must be saved as a JSON file.
+The filename should follow a `yyyymmdd_hhmmss` format to ensure uniqueness and proper sorting.

+---

+### 2. View and Access Existing Records

+The application must also provide a way to access previously saved reports.

+* **Default View:** Upon launch, the application should automatically display the most recently saved test report.
+* **Record Selection:** Provide a date selector UI element that allows the user to browse and select a specific date.
+* **Dynamic Display:** When a user selects a date, the application must load and display the corresponding test report from the stored JSON files.